The Complexity of Transitively Orienting Temporal Graphs: Abstract

 \section{Abstract}

 In a \emph{temporal network} with discrete time-labels on its edges, entities and information can only ``flow'' along sequences of edges whose time-labels are non-decreasing (resp.~increasing), i.e.~along temporal (resp.~strict temporal) paths.
 Nevertheless, in the model for temporal networks of [Kempe, Kleinberg, Kumar, JCSS, 2002], the individual time-labeled edges remain undirected: an edge $e=\{u,v\}$ with time-label $t$ specifies that ``$u$ communicates with $v$ at time $t$''.
 This is a symmetric relation between $u$ and $v$, and it can be interpreted that the information can flow in either direction.

 In this paper we make a first attempt to understand how the direction of information flow on one edge can impact the direction of information flow on other edges.
-More specifically, naturally extending the classical notion of a transitive orientation in static graphs, we introduce the notion of a \emph{temporal transitive orientation} and we systematically investigate its algorithmic behavior in various situations.
+More specifically, naturally extending the classical notion of a transitive orientation in static graphs, we introduce the fundamental notion of a \emph{temporal transitive orientation} and we systematically investigate its algorithmic behavior in various situations.
 An orientation of a temporal graph is called \emph{temporally transitive} if, whenever $u$ has a directed edge towards $v$ with time-label $t_1$ and $v$ has a directed edge towards $w$ with time-label $t_2\geq t_1$, then $u$ also has a directed edge towards $w$ with some time-label $t_3\geq t_2$.
 If we just demand that this implication holds whenever $t_2 > t_1$, the orientation is called \emph{strictly} temporally transitive, as it is based on the fact that there is a strict directed temporal path from $u$ to $w$.

 Our main result is a conceptually simple, yet technically quite involved, polynomial-time algorithm for recognizing whether a given temporal graph $\TG$ is transitively orientable.
 In wide contrast we prove that, surprisingly, it is NP-hard to recognize whether $\TG$ is strictly transitively orientable.
 Additionally we introduce and investigate further related problems to temporal transitivity, notably among them the \emph{temporal transitive completion} problem, for which we prove both algorithmic and hardness results.